 Indian Shares Fluctuate In Early Trade

+InterGlobe Aviation, Maruti Suzuki India, Axis Bank, Eternal, SBI, NTPC, Bajaj Finance and Power Grid Corp fell 1-3 percent while Asian Paints climbed 2.5 percent and Adani Ports added 1.4 percent.

-Lupin, Bharat Forge and MRF were up around 1 percent each ahead of their earnings results due today.
+Bharti Airtel, Tata Motors and TVS Motor Company all were moving lower ahead of their Q4 earnings results due today.

-Bajaj Auto rallied more than 3 percent as it reported a 34 percent year-on-year rise in its quarterly net profit.

-Paytm's parent firm One97 Communications soared 6 percent after the company posted its first full-year profit since listing.
+Torrent Power plummeted 6 percent, Tata Power Company slumped 4.5 percent and Dr Reddy's Laboratories was marginally lower after posting disappointing fourth-quarter results.

+Oil India gained 2 percent after the government reduced royalty rates on crude oil and natural gas production from multiple categories of fields.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!